CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/installing_ametv1.6.md

-# Create EC2 instance for AMETv1.6 installation
+# Instructions for installing AMETv1.6 on an EC2 instance

 ## Launch EC2 instance from the AWS Console